Plas Machen: Architecture and description

+An engraving of Plas Machen, dated to 1800.

 The house is built of rubble stone with brick chimney stacks.
 Archdeacon Coxe saw the house when it was still complete during a visit in 1800 and recorded his impressions in his two-volume, An Historical Tour in Monmouthshire.
 Of the interior, Coxe noted a circular room devoted to hunting, with a ceiling centrepiece of the goddess Diana and decorative scenes depicting important local houses and churches, together with hunting images.
 This was located in part of the house subsequently demolished.
 The gardens retain their Tudor skeleton, with a series of terraces and axes leading down to a fish pond.
 While the outline of the formal gardens remains, much has now been returned to pasture.

 Plas Machen is a Grade II* listed building.

 Its gardens and grounds are listed at Grade II on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.
-A pair of cottages also have a Grade II listing.
+A pair of cottages built by the Tredegar Estate just north of the farmyard at Plas Machen also have a Grade II listing.